postmanlabs/labs-docs/src/pages/docs/administration/team-merge.md

 You ___should___ choose centralized migration if the following conditions apply:

-* Your organization prefers to have one person perform the migration and collection organization into the new team.
+* Your organization prefers to have one person perform the migration.

 You should ___not___ choose distributed migration if your organization relies on the following:

-* Postman-published documentation.
-URLs would need to be republished from your new team instance.
+* Postman-published documentation–URLs would need to be republished from your new team instance.
 * Mocks and monitors—you would need to recreate these.
 * Your team members have a lot of important content in their personal workspaces that must be transferred.

-See [using centralized migration](#using-centralized-migration) to choose this option.
+See [performing centralized migration](#performing-centralized-migration) to choose this option.

 ### Choosing distributed migration